meichthys/uptime_kuma/README.md

 - Your UptimeKuma instance url (i.e. https://myuptimekuma.mydomain.com)
 - Port (Generally 443 if running behind reverse proxy)
 - Your uptimekuma credentials
   - NOTE: If you have issues connecting, try creating an uptimekuma API key and using that with NO username for the credentials.

-  -If you are still having issues,make sure you can successfully connect to `http(s)://your_uptimekuma.url/metrics`
+If you are still having issues,make sure you can successfully connect to `http(s)://your_uptimekuma.url/metrics`
 - Verify SSL (Generally checked)

 ## Contributions